- The Solution to Burnout is Solidarity - September 22, 2022

 Some questions to think about as you self-assess your readiness are:

--What are my early memories learning about LGBT people in person or through media?
-What messages did I receive about the LGBT community?
+-What are my early memories learning about LGBTQ people in person or through media?
+What messages did I receive about the LGBTQ community?

--Who are the LGBT people in my life?
+-Who are the LGBTQ people in my life?
 In my school community?

 -How can I support students whose family structures or sexual/gender identities I am unfamiliar with?